 Next up, we have DSLRs.
 Due to their enormous lens lineups, we’ll be sticking with Canon DSLR cameras and Nikon DSLR cameras.
 Other manufacturers such as Sony also offer great DSLRs, though they’re a bit more limited when it comes to lens compatibility.

 Just like their mirrorless counterparts, DSLRs range from entry-level APS-C cameras (also known as “crop factor”) to prosumer full-frame (35mm) models.
-High-end models from both Canon and Nikon offer full-frame sensors, incredible dynamic range and low-light performance, and basically give you professional quality results when paired with good lenses.
+High-end models from both Canon and Nikon offer full-frame sensors, incredible dynamic range and low-light performance, and basically give you professional results when paired with a good lens.

-You can pick up a Canon Rebel T3i with kit lens and accessories for just $185 on Swappa.
-This is approximately half the going rate on eBay and just a small fraction of its original $799 price.
-Similarly, you can get the Nikon D5000 for as low as $120 on Swappa, which is cheaper than the going rate on eBay of nearly $200 or its original $850 MSRP.
+You can pick up a Canon Rebel T6 with two lenses and accessories for just $275 on Swappa.
+This is about half of its original $500 price with just the standard 18-55mm lens.
+Similarly, you can get the Nikon D3500 with kit lens for as low as $440 on Swappa, which is a nice savings over its original $500 MSRP.

 Best action cameras